Applicable Employee Classes:

-During the investigation process, both parties will be provided timely notice of any meeting at which their presence is requested or required.
-Such meetings can provide both parties with an opportunity to be heard and present their account of the events in-person.
-The complainant has the right not to appear in the same room or otherwise confront the respondent during the investigation process, including appeals.
-The parties are not permitted to personally cross-examine each other during the investigation process, including any hearings or appeals.
-However, either party may submit questions in writing to the
+During the investigation process, both parties will be provided timely notice of any meeting with the investigator at which their presence is requested or required, with sufficient time for the party to prepare to participate. .
+Such meetings can provide both parties with an opportunity to present their account of the events in-person.
+The parties have the right not to appear in the same room or otherwise confront each other during the investigation process.

-Throughout the investigation and any subsequent appeals, both the complainant and the respondent shall have the right to have an advisor of choice present at any meeting.
+Throughout the investigation, both the complainant and the respondent shall have the right to have an advisor of choice, who may or may not be an attorney, present at any meeting.
 Any person who serves as an advisor should plan to make themselves available for meetings throughout the process.
 Limits on the role of an advisor shall be applied equally to both the complainant and respondent.

-The University may provide reasonable interim accommodations or remedies to support a complainant and to ensure a safe and nondiscriminatory environment pending investigation through final resolution of a complaint, including appeals.
-The issuance of interim measures is not disciplinary in nature and should not be construed as a determination by the University that the respondent violated this policy.
-The University will notify complainants, in writing, that interim measures are available during the University's investigation through final resolution of a complaint, including appeals.
-Such written notice to the complainants shall further state that such measures may be requested at any time during the process by contacting the Title IX Coordinator to make such a request and shall include the means for contacting the Title IX Coordinator.
+The University may provide reasonable interim supportive accommodations or remedies to support a complainant or respondent and to ensure a safe and nondiscriminatory environment pending investigation through final resolution of a complaint, including appeals.
+The issuance of interim supportive measures is not disciplinary in nature and should not be construed as a determination by the University that the respondent violated this policy.
+The University will notify complainants and respondents in writing, that interim measures are available during the University's investigation through final resolution of a complaint, including appeals.
+Such written notice to the parties shall further state that such measures may be requested at any time during the process by contacting the Title IX Coordinator to make such a request and shall include the means for contacting the Title IX Coordinator.

 The Title IX Coordinator has the discretion to ensure the appropriateness of any interim measure based on all available information, and is available to meet with a complainant or respondent to address any concerns about the provision of interim measures.
-Examples of interim protective measures include, but are not limited to: access to counseling or mental health services, an order of no contact, residence hall relocation, adjustment of course schedules or work-study employment, a leave of absence, transportation arrangements, or reassignment to a different supervisor or position.
+Examples of interim protective measures include, but are not limited to access to counseling or mental health services, an order of no contact, residence hall relocation, and adjustment of course schedules or work-study employment, extensions of deadlines, campus escort services, a leave of absence, transportation arrangements, or reassignment to a different supervisor or position.

 The University will maintain the privacy of any interim measures provided under this policy to the extent practicable and will promptly address any violation of the interim measures.
 These interim measures may be kept in place until the end of any review or appeal process or may be extended permanently as appropriate.